Antiz96/antiz.fr/content/blog/maintaining-and-building-alpine-packages-from-arch-linux.md

 ## Alpine packaging tooling are now available in the Arch Linux [extra] repository!

-I recently added the [abuild](https://gitlab.alpinelinux.org/alpine/abuild) and [atools](https://gitlab.alpinelinux.org/Leo/atools) Alpine packaging tooling (including `abuild rootbld` to build Alpine packages in a clean chroot) to the Arch-Linux [extra] repository.
+I recently added the [abuild](https://gitlab.alpinelinux.org/alpine/abuild) and [atools](https://gitlab.alpinelinux.org/Leo/atools) Alpine packaging tooling to the Arch-Linux [extra] repository.

-Thanks to that, these tooling can now be used from an Arch Linux system to maintain and build Alpine packages, without requiring to rely on a separate Alpine installation, such as a container or a VM.
+Thanks to that, these tooling can now be used from an Arch Linux system to maintain and build Alpine packages (in a clean chroot), without requiring to rely on a separate Alpine installation, such as a container or a VM.
 It enables the Alpine packaging workflow directly from an Arch Linux system, streamlining the process of maintaining Alpine packages for Arch users that *also* contributes to Alpine Linux (like I do).

 Of course, due to technical differences between Alpine and Arch Linux (e.g. in terms of package manager, init system and C library implementation), building Alpine packages on an Arch system outside of an Alpine clean chroot is not possible.
 As such, when **building** Alpine packages on an Arch system, only `abuild rootbld` is relevant to use.